-Title Data's Texas title plants cover the Austin, Dallas/Fort Worth, El Paso, Houston, North Texas, San Antonio and South Texas metropolitan areas.
+Title Data's Texas title plants cover the Austin, Dallas/Fort Worth, Houston, North Texas, San Antonio, South Texas and West Texas metropolitan areas.
 Our title plants are of the traditional, "thick plant" variety, built and maintained by reviewing every page of every real property document.
 They contain more than 450 million records, indexing documents comprising a county's official records, probate documents and civil court suits, the district clerk's civil court suits, and the U.S. Bankruptcy Court's cases.

 In addition to traditional name and geographically-indexed data, Title Data makes available to its customers county grantor/grantee indexes, central appraisal district appraisal rolls, and the Specially Designated Nationals/Foreign Sanctions Evaders lists.
 All of this information is available on-line via our proprietary TIMSŪ platform 24 x 7.